Quick Answer

 - That dual-fee setup is a conflict, and the rule requires disclosure of it under item 2

-Industry practice has moved further than the rule requires.
-Many firms now refuse to provide stapled financing when they are also writing the sell-side fairness opinion, or condition the opinion on the seller obtaining a second opinion from an unconflicted advisor.
+As a matter of practice, some firms go further than the rule requires, for example by declining to provide stapled financing while also writing the sell-side fairness opinion, or by conditioning the opinion on a second opinion from an unconflicted advisor.
+The rule itself requires disclosure of the conflict, not these extra steps.

 Think of it this way: the exam treats the rule like a checklist.
 Each conflict pattern has a specific disclosure item attached to it.
 If a scenario hands you a success fee, the answer is item 1.
 If a scenario hands you stapled financing, the answer is item 2.
 If a scenario hands you a prior M&A engagement two years ago, the answer is item 3.